 Calculate the total magnification (i.e. magnification of eyepiece X magnification of objective lens) while observing.

-Total magnification is times.
+Total magnification istimes.
 Q1.
 What do you observe under the microscope (visual field)?
-Describe it in your own words in terms of the number of organisms, sizes, shapes, colours, location, movement, etc.

-Q2.
-Are the objects that you see living or non-living ?
+Describe it in your own words number of organisms, sizes, shapes, colours, location, movement, etc. in terms of the Q2.
+Are the objects that you see living or non-living?
 Why do you think so?